Pack your binoculars when planning your visit to this BC wetland project, at the Serpentine Wildlife Management Area.

 Many reptiles and amphibians are also found here.
 Mammal species include coyotes, muskrat and otters.
 Beneath the surface, sunfish, catfish and shiners are just a few of the fish species in the wetlands.
 In the adjacent Serpentine River, Coho salmon, rainbow trout, steelhead and carp thrive.

 This project site includes parking areas and signage.
+Dogs must be on a leash at all times.

 Province of British Columbia